Department of Applied Mathematics

 CV: pdf, tex

-I am a PhD candidate in the Department of Applied Mathematics at the University of Washington in Seattle, WA.
+I am a recent PhD graduate of the Department of Applied Mathematics at the University of Washington in Seattle, WA.
 My field is operations research.
 I am interested in using a variety of mathematical tools, including optimization, Bayesian learning, stochastic dynamic programming, and numerics to solve applied problems.
-After graduating in summer 2016, I will be starting as a tenure-track faculty member in the Department of Mathematics at the University of Portland in Portland, OR.
+In August 2016 I will be starting as a tenure-track faculty member in the Department of Mathematics at the University of Portland in Portland, OR.
 Before UW, I received a BS Magna Cum Laude in Engineering Physics and MEng in Theoretical and Applied Mechanics, both from Cornell University in Ithaca, NY.
 Other than math, I enjoy traveling around the world and hiking the beautiful Pacific Northwest.

 Optimal Bayesian learning of dose-response parameters from a cohort (J.Kotas, A.Ghate, 2015)